DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-05-search-results-locations.md

 These are experimental designs, showing 10 interactive maps on a page has significant performance drawbacks.

+## Further design tweaks

+In research we also tested:

+* removing the radius control altogether
+* removing the sort by control
+* giving the page a more specific title related to the user’s search

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{